 This one isn’t a true ‘brush’ tip.
 It’s a felt like the Dual Brush Pen but it’s also not as long and pointy.
 It looks kind of like a bullet nib, but it bends under pressure allowing you to get that thicker downstroke.
 It doesn’t fray in the same way that the Dual Brush Pen does but it does break which gives you a kind of streaky stroke.

 It’s important to note that there are two kinds of Tombow Fudes.
 There’s the soft which I’m a fan of and there’s the hard.
 The lovely Dawn Nicole explained that the hards are better for beginners to manage fine upstrokes as they don’t respond to pressure as quickly as the soft.
 In the same sense, if you’re used to lettering with a paint brush or softer brush… you’ll love the soft.

 Speaking of tricky to get your hands on… these guys aren’t even available at Opus *sigh*.
-You bet I’ve told them they should get them though ;) Amazon is definitely the way to go- Get the soft tip here on Canada, here in the USA and the hard tip here in Canada, here in the USA.
+You bet I’ve told them they should get them though ;) Amazon is definitely the way to go- you can order a combo pack to figure out which tip you like best here.
 Oh and this guy only comes in black (and gray), so if you’re a color lover, maybe this one isn’t for you.

 THREE: Pentel Aquash